APPLICATION DESIGN - PROJECT 1: MOBILE APPLICATION PROPOSAL

 Lectures

-Review apps in our phone: forced to use, needed, some chosen out of all the many that exists for the same purpose/function
+Reasons people download apps: necessity, forced, some chosen (out of all the many that exists for the same purpose/function - review why?)

-We design app to connect bussiness and users.
+We design app to connect business and users.
 Make everyone happy.

-User satisfaction: seemless user experience, boost engangement, retention, accessibility (for wider audience, but narrow the target)
+User satisfaction: seamless user experience, boost engagement, retention, accessibility (to reach wider audience, but narrow the focus)

 Usability: effective yet effortless - fast and easy to accomplish goal.